st5kdesign/BullMooseUnion/_posts/2014-12-17-Why-the-Federal-Budget-is-Not-Like-a-Household-budget.markdown

 ---
 layout: post
-title: "The Debt and Debt Ceiling is Bullshit"
+title: "Why the Federal Budget is NOT Like a Households"
 subtitle: "This Analogy Misguides and Misinforms"
-date: 2015-11-02
+date: 2014-12-17
 author: Warwick Smith, University of Melbourne
 categories: politics, economics, propaganda
 featured: true